llima3000/serverless-aspnet-donet-cognito/lab-1-aspnetcore/README.md

 1. Open a shell command or a Powershell command prompt.
-2. Install the Amazon.Lambda.Templates  blueprints by executing the following command :
+2. Install the AWS extensions for the dotnet CLI.
     ```
+    dotnet tool install -g Amazon.Lambda.Tools
+    ```
+3. Install the Amazon.Lambda.Templates  blueprints by executing the following command :
+   ```
    dotnet new -i "Amazon.Lambda.Templates::*"
    ```
-3. To see a list of the Lambda templates execute *dotnet new lambda --list*
+4. To see a list of the Lambda templates execute *dotnet new lambda --list*
-4. Create the WebApp project executing the following command:
+5. Create the WebApp project executing the following command:
    ```
    dotnet new serverless.AspNetCoreWebApp --name WebApp
    ```

-5. You now have a directory called WebApp with a C# project template for AspNetCore application.
+6. You now have a directory called WebApp with a C# project template for AspNetCore application.

 ### Opening your project at VSCode